-In twelve years, the Fair Housing Justice Center has established itself as a leader in fair housing.
+In the past thirteen years, the Fair Housing Justice Center has established itself as a leader in fair housing.

 The organization began as a program of HELP USA.
 In 2004, HELP USA recognized that there was a need for an organization to counter housing discrimination in the New York City region when it learned that many formerly homeless families were encountering housing discrimination in their search for a permanent home.
 So HELP USA recruited two of the nation’s leading fair housing advocates to organize what would become The Fair Housing Justice Center to fill this void.